learningequality/ka-lite-installers/osx/release-docs/README.md

 ## To Install

-1. Open the downloaded `KA-Lite.pkg` package.
-1. Double click the `.pkg` and follow the setup wizard.
+1. Double the downloaded `KA-Lite.pkg` package and follow the setup wizard.
 1. Launch `KA-Lite` from your `Applications` folder.
-1. Click on the `KA-Lite` logo icon on the Status Menu Bar and select the `Start KA-Lite` menu option.
+1. Click on `KA-Lite` icon in menu bar and select the `Start KA-Lite` menu option.
-1. When prompted that `KA-Lite` has been started, click on the logo icon again and select `Open in Browser` menu option - this should launch `KA-Lite` on your preferred web browser.
+1. When prompted that `KA-Lite` has been started, click on the icon again and select `Open in Browser` menu option - this should launch `KA-Lite` on your preferred web browser.
-1. You will be prompted to create admin user, just specify your `username` and `password` on `Creat` button.
+1. You will be prompted to create admin user in a modal dialog, just specify your `username` and `password` then click on `Create` button.

 ## Menu Options